You can make this silky and tangy homemade lemon curd with only 4 ingredients! The perfect filling for cakes, tarts, etc.

 You can test the thickness by placing a spoon into your mixture.
 If the mixture coats the back of a spoon, and if the line is visible when you run your finger through the mixture, it means that your mixture is thick enough.

 I immediately cover my lemon curd with a plastic film, I press the plastic film so it touches the curd and prevents a skin when cooling.
 Then I store it in the fridge.
 You can keep it in the fridge for up to a week.

 I look forward to sharing delicious recipes using my lemon curd.
+Enjoy!

 Homemade Lemon Curd